 Responsible Party Action PROGRAM FUNDING: Investment Operations Department 1.
 Prepare a twelve (12) month cash flow forecast for the Internal Investment Committee on a monthly basis.
 This forecast brings together cash available to invest with planned program investments and targeted asset allocations while contemplating the benefit payment and operational cash needs of the System.
 By focusing on significant sources or uses of cash, the Internal Investment Committee assures coordination of investment strategies, funding of annuitant benefits and adherence to asset allocation ranges and targets.
 Managing Director of Public Equities or designee Review the cash flow forecast and coordinate with asset allocation analysis to determine whether the rebalancing program will incorporate further funding, status quo, or a sell program.
 This analysis is coordinated with the Executive Director and Chief Investment Officer.
 Instruct the Investment Operations Department via warrant to disburse funds to external investment managers as authorized.
-Warrants are automatically posted to the General Ledger Authorized Signatory and retained electronically.
-4. Authorize warrants to disburse funds.
-Authorized Signatory 4.
-Authorize warrants to dispurse funds.
+Warrants are automatically posted to the General Ledger and retained electronically.
+Authorized Signatory Authorize warrants to disburse funds.
 INVESTMENT PROCESS: (External Management) External Investment Managers 5.
-As fiduciaries for the System and in compliance with System policies and governing agreements, manage the international equity portfolios on a day- to-day basis according to the terms of the investment management agreement.
+As fiduciaries for the System and in compliance with System policies and governing agreements, manage the international equity portfolios on a day-to-day basis according to the terms of the investment management agreement.
 This includes, but is not limited to, selecting securities, executing trades with brokers, and trading currencies.
-Managing Director of Public Equities or designee 6.
-Act as a liaison between international equity managers and the System.
-INVESTMENT PROCESS: (Internal Management) 7.
+International equity external managers will be responsible to vote proxy ballots on behalf of the System in accordance with the terms of their investment management agreements with the System.
+Managing Director of Public Equities or designee Act as a liaison between international equity managers and the System.

+Dognansible Doute Action Responsible Party Action INVESTMENT PROCESS: (Internal Management) 7.
 Develop the optimal rebalancing program.
 The result of this process is a recommended buy and sell list.
-8. Review overall trade recommendations.

-Responsible Party Action Managing Director of Public Equities or 9.
-Place buy and sell orders with brokers. designee 10.
-Communicate trade details to the Investment Operations Department Oversee qualitative aspects of the program such as strategy and process.
-Manage cash balances and execute foreign exchange transactions to facilitate settlement of equity trades for internally managed equity portfolios.
-Investment Operations Department For internally managed portfolios, communicate trade information to securities clearing house and/or custodian bank.
+Managing Director of 8.
+Review overall trade recommendations.
+Public Equities or designee 9.
+Place buy and sell orders with brokers.
+Communicate trade details to the Investment Operations Department 11.
+Oversee qualitative aspects of the program such as strategy and process.
+12. Manage cash balances and execute foreign exchange transactions to facilitate settlement of equity trades for internally managed equity portfolios.
+Investment Operations Department 13.
+For internally managed portfolios, communicate trade information to securities clearing house and/or custodian bank.
 Prepare warrants and assure settlement and funding of trades.
 Warrants are posted to the General Ledger and retained electronically.
 14. Verify internally managed trades have been settled correctly and resolve any discrepancies.
 15. Ensure accurate holdings for the internally managed Canadian Equity portfolio and resolve discrepancies with the Custodian.
 Custodian Bank 16.
 Settle equity and foreign exchange trades and pay or receive funds in accordance with the customary or established securities trading or securities processing practices and procedures in the jurisdiction or market in which the trade occurs.
-MONITORING: Managing Director of Public Equities or designee Oversee qualitative aspects of the program such as strategy and process.
-(See Selection, Monitoring and Termination of External Investment Managers for Publicly Traded Securities) 18.
+MONITORING: 17.
+Oversee qualitative aspects of the program such as strategy and process.
+(See Selection, Managing Director of Monitoring and Termination of External Public Equities or designee Investment Managers for Publicly Traded Securities) 18.
 Maintain reports and correspondence files.